You have no items in your shopping basket.

 Employee burnout, defined by the World Health Organisation as "a syndrome conceptualised as resulting from chronic workplace stress that has not been successfully managed”, is a crisis afflicting health and social care services across the globe.
 Characterised by feelings of exhaustion, cynicism, and reduced professional efficacy, burnout affects both leaders and employees, becoming a significant driver of the talent shortage and presenting a costly challenge for the sector.

-In this article, Dr Richard Dune discusses this topical issue and provides practical tips for health and social care managers to deal with workplace burnout.
+In this blog, Dr Richard Dune discusses this topical issue and provides practical tips for health and social care managers to deal with workplace burnout.

 Prevalence of workplace burnout